Gokulachalam/OpenCV-Visual-Editor/README.md

 ## Development Environment

-This project is developed and tested on a Debian 12 Linux platform
+This project is developed and tested on a Debian 12 Linux paltform